-You can make a selection with the mouse, stylus (Windows Mobile and Windows CE devices), or keyboard.
+You can make a selection with your mouse or the keyboard.

 Using the mouse for selection

 You make selections with the mouse as follows:

 ■ Selecting text segments

 To select a text segment of any length, position the mouse cursor at the beginning of the segment, press and hold down the left mouse button, and drag the cursor to the end of the segment.